Buenos Aires Cricket & Rugby Club

 Buenos Aires Cricket & Rugby Club, sometimes known simply as Buenos Aires, is an Argentine sports club based in San Fernando, Buenos Aires.
-Having set its official date of foundation on 8 December 1864, the club claims to be the oldest club still in existence in Argentina, according to reports of a cricket match played by the club in Recoleta, Buenos Aires, in 1831.
+Having set its official date of foundation in 1831, the club claims to be the oldest club still in existence in Argentina, according to reports of a cricket match played by the club in Recoleta, Buenos Aires that year.

 A highlight of club's history was in 1951 when the Buenos Aires FC (established in 1886 as a rugby union club and founder member of the "River Plate Rugby Championship" (now the Argentine Rugby Union) merged to BACC, renaming "Buenos Aires Cricket & Rugby Club".
 Since then, rugby union has been the main sport of the institution.

 Rugby's senior squad participates in Top 12, the highest division of the URBA league system.
 The club also has a women's field hockey team that plays in the Torneo Metropolitano B (Second Division), organised by the Buenos Aires Hockey Association (AHBA), while the cricket squad competes in the Argentine Cricket Association tournaments.

-Other sports played at BACRC are football and golf.
+Football is also practised at the club but at children level only.

 History

 Cricket origins

 The exact date of establishment of the "Buenos Aires Cricket Club" is not clear because of the fire that destroyed most of the club's facilities and its archives.
 Nevertheless, there are records of a cricket match played by members of the club in the Recoleta district of Buenos Aires in 1831, where a flag with the legend "Buenos Aires Cricket Club" was displayed.
 That match was covered by English language newspaper The British Packet, published in Buenos Aires.

+The first president of the club was British consul Frank Parish, named in 1858.
+The club had its first ground near the Río de la Plata, on a land that would be later occupied by Colegio Nacional Mariano Moreno.
+In late 1861 the club moved to Palermo neighborhood, where the team played until 1864.
+The club got new members among British immigrants to Buenos Aires, adding new sections such as football, rowing, and athletics.
+Nevertheless, the number of members did not increase significantly.

+En 1864, the BACC rented a land in Palermo, near the Buenos Aires Northern Railway station, next to Galileo Galilei Planetarium.
+The Buenos Aires Cricket Club Ground was inaugurated on December 8, 1864, in a match v the HMS Bombay crew.
+That date would be established as the club's official birthdate.